Mattéo Guendouzi

-Mattéo Elias Kenzo Guendouzi Olié (/fr/; born 14 April 1999) is a French professional footballer who plays as a midfielder for club Lazio and the France national team.
+Mattéo Elias Kenzo Guendouzi Olié (/fr/; born 14 April 1999) is a French professional footballer who primarily plays as a midfielder for Turkish Süper Lig club Fenerbahçe and the France national team.

+Guendouzi began his senior club career at Lorient before joining Arsenal in 2018.
+After loan spells at Hertha BSC and Marseille, he joined the latter side permamently in 2022, before signing for Lazio in 2024.

+A senior French international since 2021, Guendouzi was a member of the France side that finished runners-up at the 2022 FIFA World Cup.

 Club career

 Early career

 Guendouzi started his career at the academy of Paris Saint-Germain at the age of 6.
 He left Paris to join Lorient's academy in 2014.
 After representing the Lorient reserve team, he was promoted to the first team in 2016.

 Lorient

 Guendouzi made his debut for Lorient on 15 October 2016, in the Ligue 1 match against Nantes in a 1–2 defeat.
 He played nine times in all competitions, during his debut season of 2016–17 as Lorient were relegated to the second tier at the end of the season.

 In the 2017–18 season, Guendouzi featured 21 times for Lorient as they missed out on promotion, finishing seventh in Ligue 2.